AI essay scoring process

 • We partner with an organization that delivers civil service exams for a country, and utilizes both unproctored and AI-only proctoring, differing across a range of exam titles.

-A good testing delivery platform will also come with its own functionality to enhance test security: randomization, automated item generation, computerized adaptive testing, linear-on-the-fly testing, professional item banking, item response theory scoring, scaled scoring, psychometric analytics, equating, lockdown delivery, and more.
+A professional-grade assessment platform will also come with its own functionality to enhance test security: randomization, automated item generation, computerized adaptive testing, linear-on-the-fly testing, professional item banking, item response theory scoring, scaled scoring, psychometric analytics, equating, lockdown delivery, and more.
 In the context of online proctoring, perhaps the most salient is the lockdown delivery.
 In this case, the test will completely take over the examinee’s computer and they can’t use it for anything else until the test is done.

 LMS systems rarely include any of this functionality, because they are not needed for a midterm exam of Intro to Psychology.
 However, most assessments in the world that have real stakes – university admissions, certifications, workforce hiring, etc. – depend heavily on such functionality.
 It’s not just out of habit or tradition, either.
 Such methods are considered essential by international standards including AERA/APA/NCMA, ITC, and NCCA.